giampaolo/psutil/docs/index.rst

 releasing.
 This provides an allocator-level way to spot native leaks that Python's memory tracking misses.

-Checkout `psleak`_ project to see a practical example of how these APIs can be used to detect memory leaks in C extensions.
+Check out `psleak`_ project to see a practical example of how these APIs can be used to detect memory leaks in C extensions.

 .. function:: heap_info()